williamleach1/NetworksMsci/README.md

 TO DO - Bipartite:
 * New fit-func for bipartite.
 * New closeness finding implementation for bipartite? - think not needed but depends on normalisation
-* Find and implement bipartite artificial networks
+* Find, implement, and process bipartite artificial networks
+    * Erdos-Renyi
+    * Barabasi-Albert - DONE
+    * Configuration
 * Process artificial and real bipartite networks - get statistics and fits
 * Plot results - k vs 1/c, data collapse
 * Compare average (and standard deviation?) length of shortest path predicted to actual value